Table of Contents here.

 There were no witnesses.
 The trooper’s body camera was not functioning.
 The Indiana State Police and the Indiana State Police Alliance issued a joint statement: “Because body cameras were introduced into use by state troopers only recently, regrettably not all troopers have been fully trained in their use.
 We regret that Trooper [redacted]’s body camera was not functioning on the evening in question but look forward to creating a remedy for that situation in the near future.
 We also regret that outside agitators have unnecessarily injected the issue of race into this incident.
 Leadership and members of the Indiana State Police condemn all forms of racism.”

 At Huey’s memorial service, Hopper’s eulogy recalled the words from their conversation about 432 Park Avenue.
-“The world – and the Indiana State Police — can try to change the rules of math and claim that 2+2 does not equal four,” Hopper said, “but Huey would be quick to point out that any builder who thinks otherwise will see their creations crash to the ground.”
+“The world – and the Indiana State Police — can try to change the rules of math and claim that 2+2 does not equal four,” Hopper said, “but Huey would be quick to point out that any builder who thinks otherwise will see their creations crash to the ground.
+Just like condo in Florida.”

 The Indiana State Police and the Indiana State Police Alliance condemned Hopper’s eulogy, stating that “law and order in the state of Indiana is and always has been color-blind.”